andrasore/meerkat-webclient/README.md

 ### Bot usage

-As with all Poker Academy bots, you must copy the compiled .jar file, and the .pd file into the /data/bots folder found in the game's directory.
+Build with gradle, then copy the compiled .jar file, and the .pd file into the /data/bots folder found in the game's directory.

 You must create a new player using this engine in the game menu.